dreadwrr/pyparsec/README.md

 listed on pypi https://pypi.org/project/mftparser/1.6.0/

 A Python extension for parsing the MFT on Windows 10 / Windows 11.
-Returns a list of tuples for all active entries on the volume.
-This can be used to find new <br>
+Returns a list of tuples for all active entries on the volume. <br>
-or modified files faster than other methods as it doesnt have to walk the file system.
+This can be used to find new or modified files faster than other <br>
+methods as it doesnt have to walk the file system. <br>
 Requires administrator privileges.

 open to requests or contributors and other use cases. with the initial version things are looking good